ebellempire/CTCGuides/README.md

 ## Using the `[toc]` Shortcode

 This one is simple.
-Just put `[toc]` anywhere on a page that is structured using `H2` elements and that area will display a linked table of contents for the page.Each `H2` will be given a unique `id` (careful, it will replace existing `id`s) and a "back to top" link will be appended after the `H2`.
+Just put `[toc]` anywhere on a page that is structured using `H2` elements and that area will display a linked table of contents for the page.Each `H2` will be given a unique `id` (careful, it will replace existing `ids`) and a "back to top" link will be appended after the `H2`.
 Basically, the result is like a standard old-school FAQ.

+## Other Notes

-## Styles
+### Styles

 Note that this plugin does not ship with any CSS.
 If you don't like the way something looks, you can address it in your theme's stylesheet.

+### JavaScript

+Note that tables of contents are generated using JavaScript.
+If the user doesn't have JavaScript enabled or if there's some sort of error, the page will just look ... normal.
+No table of contents.
+Not a big deal.
+If something isn't working, please check the browser console for obvious content errors (like not having any `H2s` on the page) before reporting a bug.

 ## Screenshots

 ![Screenshot](plugin.png)
+_add `[toc]` to any SimplePage that is structured with `H2s`_

 ![Screenshot](plugin2.png)
+_add `[guides]` to a SimplePage or `$this->shortcodes([guides])` to any theme template_